lmarena/lmarena.github.io/_posts/2024-09-30-agent-arena.md

 X = [ +\log(A_T), +\log(A_M), +\log(A_F), -\log(B_T), -\log(B_M), -\log(B_F) ]
 $$

 This allows us to evaluate the collective contribution of the subcomponents (tools, models, frameworks) in a single calculation.
-We then apply **logistic regression with regularization** to control for overfitting and confounding effects caused by frequent pairings.
-For the extended Bradley Terry formulation, we use **L2 regularization**, which helps select the most important subcomponents while avoiding overfitting.
+We then apply logistic regression with L2 regularization to control for overfitting and confounding effects caused by frequent pairings.

-### ✅ Conclusion: Fairer Rankings Across All Components
 By using this combined approach, Agent Arena ensures more accurate rankings across agents and their subcomponents. 🔄 This method provides clearer insights into each agent's performance and contributions, preventing the bias that can occur from frequent pairings or overused configurations.
 🎉 As a result, our system generates a real-time, continuously updating leaderboard that not only reflects the agents' overall performance but also their specific subcomponent strengths. 🏆
 Check out our live leaderboards for agents, tools, models, and frameworks [here](https://www.agent-arena.com/leaderboard)!